 To further assist students in making a successful transition to college, Ozarks conducts a mentors program through its Ozarks Seminar course.
 Ozarks Seminar introduces students to what Ozarks stands for: the richness of life provided by the study of the liberal arts and the quality of life provided by professional preparation.
-The seminar format promotes discussion and close collaboration, helping students adjust to the rigors of academic life.
-Students choose from an array of seminar topics that encourage them to explore, discover, and create ideas that matter, clarify their own interests and values to help them develop a sense of vocation.
-The seminar provides a space for students to determine their place in the Ozarks community and the world beyond.
-The seminar is designed to begin developing the personal skills students need for success, both in college life and in the working world.
+The seminar formats promotes discussion and close collaboration, helping students adjust to the rigors of academic life and encourages them to explore, discover, and create ideas that matter, clarify their own interests and values to help them develop a sense of vocation.
+The seminar provides a space for students to determine their place in the Ozarks community and the world beyond and to begin developing the personal skills students need for success, both in college life and in the working world.
 Faculty mentors select upper class peer mentors for their seminars to assist students in making the transition to college; peer mentors serve as resource/contact people, role models, facilitators of small-group discussion, and general aides to the instructor.